-- 2.3 This means that all of the lease terms will apply for the entire length of the lease and will apply to you and any future owners of this home. - 2.4 You are buying a long leasehold interest in the home but only paying for part of the market value.
-The length of the lease is stated in the 'Key information about the home' document. - 2.5 Information included within your lease: - 2.5.1 A description of the home, including its boundaries. - 2.5.2 Your responsibilities as a leaseholder, such as repairs and maintenance, and your landlord's responsibilities, such as buildings insurance.
-For more information on repairs, see section 5, 'Maintaining and living in the home'. - 2.5.3 Details of any restrictions or obligations, such as decoration and alterations. - 2.5.4 The lease start date. - 2.5.5 The share that you have bought. - 2.5.6 The amount of rent you must pay, together with any other amounts due under the lease. - 2.5.7 How the landlord will review your rent. - 2.5.8 The method by which you can buy additional shares to own more of your home in the future (staircasing). - 2.5.9 The method by which you can move home, either by selling your share or selling the whole home. - 2.6 As the lease is a legally binding contract, review it carefully with your legal adviser.
+- 2.1 All shared ownership homes are sold as leasehold, even houses.
+This is because you only pay for part of the market value up front, and the landlord has an interest in the remaining share.
+As you can only reach a maximum of 75% ownership on OPSO, this home will always remain leasehold. - 2.2 You are buying a long leasehold interest in the home but only paying for part of the market value.
+The length of the lease is stated in the 'Key information about the home' document. - 2.3 Information included within your lease: - 2.3.1 A description of the home, including its boundaries. - 2.3.2 Your responsibilities as a leaseholder, such as repairs and maintenance, and your landlord's responsibilities, such as buildings insurance.
+For more information on repairs, see section 5, 'Maintaining and living in the home'. - 2.3.3 Details of any restrictions or obligations, such as decoration and alterations. - 2.3.4 The lease start date. - 2.3.5 The share that you have bought. - 2.3.6 The amount of rent you must pay, together with any other amounts due under the lease. - 2.3.7 How the landlord will review your rent. - 2.3.8 The method by which you can buy additional shares to own more of your home in the future (staircasing). - 2.3.9 The method by which you can move home, either by selling your share or selling the whole home. - 2.4 As the lease is a legally binding contract, review it carefully with your legal adviser.
 It's important that you make sure that you understand the lease before you sign it.
 Your legal adviser will provide you with a copy of the lease.

-2.7 Lease extensions
+2.5 Lease extensions